Justintime50/easypost-tools-ui/README.md

 ## Usage

-Navigate to `easyposttools.localhost` locally or <https://easyposttools.com> in production.
+Navigate to `easyposttools.localhost`.

 Once the project is setup, simply interact with the various links in the app to interact with the API.
-Create records, retrieve them, and purchase shipping labels all without needing to do the hard work of mapping an API.
+Create records, retrieve them, and purchase shipping labels all without needing to do the hard work of integrating with an API.

 **EasyPost API:** You'll need a test or production API key from [EasyPost's website](https://easypost.com).
 Create an account and grab the API key you'd like to use.
 If using your production API key, make sure to setup billing info on your EasyPost account.